eduardohralejandro/gammefive/README.md

 This application will allow you to train your brain through games.

-These will be a series of games in one web-app, there will be more updates in the next two weeks
+These will be a series of games in one web-app, there will be more updates to come.

 You can visit the live version of the first prototype here ----> https://gammefive.herokuapp.com